-- (1) Prior to making an application for Planned Unit Development approval, the applicant is encouraged to meet with appropriate City staff to discuss the development concept, the submittal requirements, and the review and approval process. - (2) The applicant shall obtain the necessary application forms from the Planning & Zoning Department.
-Application forms properly completed and accompanied by the required fee shall be submitted to the Director.
+- (1) Prior to making application for planned unit development approval, the applicant is encouraged to meet with appropriate City staff to discuss the development concept, the submittal requirements, and the review and approval process. - (2) The applicant shall obtain the necessary application forms from the Planning Officer.
+Application forms properly completed and accompanied by the required fee shall be submitted to the Planning Officer.
 Concept plan exhibits shall accompany the application.
-The concept plan shall be submitted at least ten days prior to a regularly scheduled Commission meeting.
+The concept plan shall be submitted at least ten days prior to a regularly scheduled Planning Commission meeting.